 As a business, Rothesay is designed to protect pensions through even the most difficult times.
 Current market conditions are demonstrating once again the value of our purpose-built risk management systems and focus on operational excellence.
-Regular stress testing and live monitoring of the financial and solvency position of Rothesay allows us to respond dynamically as the market evolves, ensuring that we ended the year with a very robust SCR coverage ratio of 258% (2021: 229%), substantially above our target operating range.
+Regular stress testing and live monitoring of the financial and solvency position of Rothesay allows us to respond dynamically as the market evolves, ensuring that we ended the year with a very robust SCR coverage ratio of 255% (2021: 226%), substantially above our target operating range.
 Rothesay was not directly impacted by the Liability Driven Investment (LDI) crisis and our focus on liquidity risk management meant that our liquidity position remained robust throughout the market turmoil of 2022.

-During 2022, we assisted nine pension schemes to de-risk, generating £3.3bn of new business premiums (2021: £3.0bn).
+During 2022, we assisted nine pension schemes to de-risk, generating £3.3bn of new business premiums (2021: £3.0bn) and new business embedded value of £239m (2021: £243m).
 We are also exclusive on a further £4.4bn of new business.